ZhimingZhou/zhimingzhou.github.io/index.md

 -->

 <!--
 - <details><summary>Click to expand a brief introduction.</summary>We study the cause of training instability of GANs from the perspective of the gradient of the optimal discriminative function.
-Under a generalized formulation of GANs, we show that: (1) GANs with unregularized discriminative function space generally does not guarantee its convergence, suffering from a *gradient uninformativeness issue*; (2) Lipschitz regularization in the discriminative function space can generally resolve this issue and guarantee the convergence of GANs.
+Under a generalized formulation of GANs, we show that: (1) GANs with an unregularized discriminative function space generally do not guarantee their convergence, suffering from a *gradient uninformativeness issue*; (2) Lipschitz regularization in the discriminative function space can generally resolve this issue and guarantee the convergence of GANs.
 This leads to a new family of GANs named Lipschitz GANs.
 All tested instances of this family consistently outperform WGANs in experiments.</details>

 [DBLP](https://dblp.org/pid/56/321.html)
 -->